techthoughts2/pwshPlaces/docs/Get-GMapPlaceDetail.md

 ```

 ## DESCRIPTION
+The Get-GMapPlaceDetail function interacts with the Google Maps API to fetch extensive information about a place,
+identified by its PlaceID.
-Place Details request returns more comprehensive information about the indicated place such as its complete address, phone number, website, user rating and reviews.
+It provides details like the full address, phone number, website, user ratings, and reviews.
+Additional information such as contact details and atmosphere data (reviews, ratings, pricing) can be requested but
+are subject to higher billing rates.

 ## EXAMPLES